 The marketing technology landscape is bigger and more confusing now than ever.
 It’s also more necessary now than ever to identify groupings of tools that can work together to improve all facets of your marketing efforts.

+When used together, those tools are called a “marketing technology stack.”
 At the heart of every productive marketing technology stack is a customer relationship management (CRM) tool that allows you to record, in detail, each buyer’s journey from prospect to customer.

+And if the CRM is the heart, then the analytics tool is the brain.
+Without it, you can’t make informed decisions about your overall strategy.
 Make sure you have both, then build the rest of your stack around them with tools that will allow you to reach your customers relevantly.

 5. Responsively designed web pages

-Is omnichannel marketing really worth the hassle?
+Is omnichannel marketing worth the hassle?